Great to be back with you, Rush Limbaugh, America's real anchor man with talent on loan from a god.

 Go out and recruit these guys and then don't back them up.

-Uh I had heard the other day that he had endorsed uh what's his face?
+Speaking of Kwaizi Mfume, I had heard the other day that he had endorsed, what's his face, Michael Steele.

-Uh one of his progeny, uh, who had endorsed Michael Steele, the Washington Post today says that uh Senate candidate Ben Cardin received the critical endorsement yesterday of Democratic primary opponent Kwaezy Imfume, whose blessing came nevertheless with a wagging finger and a blunt warning about the lack of diversity among candidates for statewide office in Maryland.
+The Washington Post today says that Senate candidate Ben Cardin received the critical endorsement yesterday of Democratic primary opponent Kwaizi Imfume, whose blessing came, nevertheless, with a wagging finger and a blunt warning about the lack of diversity among candidates for statewide office in Maryland.

 Imfume cautioned that the Democratic Party had much work to do to energize black voters.

-The Democratic nominees for the top four jobs he noted looked no different than the ticket fifty years ago, which was right before the civil rights movement, quite easy.
+The Democratic nominees for the top four jobs, he noted, look no different than the ticket 50 years ago, which was right before the civil rights movement.

 What an indictment.